mbeamer/stoneandsteel/EQChronicles.md

 Our first encounter with the Scribe let us know just how scary this place can be.
 AE Mez?
 Yuck!
 A pickzone that closed, a dead Shadow Knight and some creativity got us back in action.
 Necromancers are so full of tricks!  (even if the cash shoppe was involved :) )

 Back on track and it was still dicey.
-Shoe perished a couple further times, Ichantu let's us know when she was mezed - that we yet can't do anything about - and Bell learned how to target the MA's target's target to throw a heal on someone other than Khadson.
+Shoe perished a couple further times, Ichantu let's us know when she ~~mezed herself~~ was mezed - that we yet can't do anything about - and Bell learned how to target the MA's target's target to throw a heal on someone other than Khadson.

 Let's not forget that all the loot is nice and being snapped up as upgrades ... we've set a plan to revisit the area tomorrow!

 ## And We Found A Friend

-**May 29,2022** - Our INT casters have been noticing the lack of store-buyable spells, so Yazz, Shoeless and Teggilo spent time hunting Gargoyles for their eyes.
+**May 29, 2022** - Our INT casters have been noticing the lack of store-buyable spells, so Yazz, Shoeless and Teggilo spent time hunting Gargoyles for their eyes.
 About 600pp later and Ichantu is on her way to learning research.

 Later in the day all we convened in Mistmoore in order to get further components for Ichantu.
 Mistmoore is altogether very out of the way, a bit higher than we might normally choose to hunt and full of trains at the same time.
 So it took a while to settle in.